Curiouschild/Curiouschild.github.io/_posts/2017-10-14-Introduction-to-Algorithm.md

 		consider only the leading term of a formula also ignore the leading term?s constant coefficient divide-and-conquer
-		One advantage of divide-and-conquer algorithms is that their running times are often easily determined
+		One advantage of divide-and-con	·quer algorithms is that their running times are often easily determined
 3. Growth of function
 	asymptotic notation
 		upper bounds: O o